yunll/cromwell/docs/backends/Google.md

 ### Virtual Private Network

-In PAPIV2, to run your jobs in private network add the `virtual-private-cloud` stanza in papiv2 section in `backend` stanza.
+To run your jobs in a private network add the `virtual-private-cloud` stanza in the `config` stanza of the PAPI v2 backend:

 ```
 backend {